 - MPLS offers end-to-end QoS (Quality of Service) with 6 available settings (typically).

 - SD WAN services offer firewall level packet inspection for security, reporting, and traffic prioritisation with real-time sensing of network performance.

 - SD WAN traffic prioritisation is not end-to-end but local; the core internet does not care about the priority of your IP packets.

 - Global enterprise businesses considering SD WAN should use a single public IP backbone for the main offices and branch locations to ensure good latency and jitter for both delay-sensitive and mission-critical applications.

 - The adoption of public cloud services is driving SD WAN growth, delivering WAN capability on any device, including mobile, tablet, laptop, or from a high-throughput corporate office device.

-- The internet generally represents a lower cost vs. MPLS; these cost savings are driving interest in SD WAN services.
+- An Internet circuit generally represents a lower cost vs. MPLS; these cost savings are driving interest in SD WAN services.